qwertykeith/claudible/README.md

 Possibly the most annoying Claude utility ever made but here it is anyway.

 Ambient audio soundscape feedback for terminal output.
-It really shines when used with a lot of busy busy Claude Code terminals running at the same time.
+It really shines when used with a lot of busy Claude Code terminals running at the same time.

 ## 🎼 The Idea

 Imagine you are working in a factory.
 Each Claude Code session is a machine that must be attended to.
 When it's working, you hear it — crystalline sparkles as text flows, soft chimes when tasks complete.
-When it goes quiet, you know something needs your attention.
+When everything goes quiet, you know something needs your attention.

 ## 🎶 Installation